Indian government discontinues Air Suvidha form filling for international arrivals

 The ministry mentioned that the passengers must follow the general Covid guidelines, including ensuring social distancing, etc

-Passengers coming to India from foreign countries are no longer required to fill out the Air Suvidha forms as it has been cancelled, the Indian aviation ministry released a notification on Monday (November 21) amid a declining number of coronavirus cases.
+As global Covid cases decline, passengers coming to India from foreign countries are no longer required to fill out the Air Suvidha forms as it has been cancelled, the Indian aviation ministry said in a notification on Monday (November 21).

 The self-declaration form was supposed to be filled out on the Air Suvidha portal by international passengers.
 It was a contactless solution taken by India's Ministry of Civil Aviation and Ministry of Health Family Welfare in the wake of the coronavirus pandemic.